-Ms. Eljuri also has significant experience in the Mexican oil and gas regulatory framework due to her advisory work for Pemex in Mexico since 2001.
+Ms. Eljuri also has significant experience in the Mexican oil and gas regulatory framework due to her advisory work in Mexico since 2001.
 She is considered a leading natural resources and energy practitioner in the Latin American region and worldwide.
 In 2010 and again in 2011, Who’s Who in Oil and Gas selected Ms. Eljuri as one of the top 10 energy practitioners worldwide, stating that, “Eljuri is one of the true stars in Latin America.”

 On the dispute side, she frequently acts as co-counsel in international arbitrations, including ICC and ICSID procedures.
 She has also been retained as an independent expert in international arbitrations and court proceedings and has spoken and published extensively in the area of energy and resources investment disputes and investment treaty law.
-Ms. Eljuri also has experience in domestic investigations pertaining to compliance matters under the FCPA and European anticorruption legislation.
+Ms. Eljuri also has experience in internal investigations pertaining to compliance matters under the FCPA and European anticorruption legislation.

 Ms. Eljuri is also actively committed to legal education and corporate training.
 Since 2005, she has been a director, and, since 2008, vice-president of the prestigious Houston-based AIPN.
 She is now the president of the association.
 She is one of the instructors of the AIPN/RMMLF Upstream Short Course held in Houston every year (farm-out session), she has been an instructor of the Oil Negotiations Skills Workshop sponsored by AIPN and she also presents courses on subjects of interest for the energy community upon clients’ request.